jikk/classes-utd/cs63320f19/docs/assignment01.md

 ```

 ### Assignment binaries

 Assignment binaries are available for download.
-Download and study it from local machine first.
-Once you figure out how to solve, you can login to submission server to get flags for each part.
+Download and study it from a local machine first.
+Once you figure out how to solve, you can log in to the submission server to get flags for each part.

 * [assign_0x1_p1](http://cs6332.syssec.org/crackmes/assign_0x1_p1)
 * [assign_0x1_p2](http://cs6332.syssec.org/crackmes/assign_0x1_p2)
 * [assign_0x1_p3](http://cs6332.syssec.org/crackmes/assign_0x1_p3)

-### Capturing the flag!
+### Capturing the flag

 Once you log into your system, you will see the files of the followings.